 Clinical Placement Fund ('home' undergraduate students taking Nursing, Midwifery, Physiotherapy or Dietetics whose tuition fees are paid by the NHS)

-Childcare Support Scheme (all students)
+Childcare Support Scheme (all students including international students)

 W H Revis Bequest Fund (part time 'home' postgraduates)

 Data Protection and Confidentiality statement relating to fund applications

 If you are already claiming all the support you are eligible for from the Government, including your student loan, but are still struggling to make ends meet, you may be eligible to apply to the Student Hardship Fund

 The fund provides discretionary financial assistance towards living costs for 'home'* full-time and part-time students, to help them access and remain in higher education.
 Students who may be considering leaving university because of financial difficulties are particularly encouraged to apply.
 You can apply at any point in the academic year and, in some circumstances, during the summer vacation.
 Awards are usually grants, i.e. you don't have to repay them.

 Eligible students must have received the first student loan instalment for the academic year they are applying in BEFORE submitting an application